kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 See the [ic-siwe-react-demo-rust](https://github.com/kristoferlund/ic-siwe-react-demo-rust) for a complete example of how to integrate the `ic_siwe_provider` canister into an IC application.
 The easiest way to get started is to fork the demo and modify it to suit your needs.

+The [integration tests](https://github.com/kristoferlund/ic-siwe/blob/main/packages/ic_siwe_provider/tests/integration_tests.rs) for the `ic_siwe_provider` canister also provide a good overview of how to integrate the canister into an IC application.

 The high-level integration flow for the `ic_siwe_provider` canister is as follows:

 1. An IC application requests a SIWE message from the `ic_siwe_provider` canister on behalf of the user.